Currency:

 47

 Imagine...
-40,000 queries are made every second, for a total of more than 3.5 billion per day.
-In any case, visit this page and see for yourself the strength of these numbers.
+40,000 requests are made every second, for a total of over 3.5 billion per day.
+In any case, visit this page and see for yourself the power of these numbers.
 Just yesterday, before midnight, the counter showed 4.5 billion requests made.
 And to think that there are only 10 sites on the first page of the Google search engine - of which practically only the first 3 results are the most important.

-As you can guess, there is a huge struggle for these positions.
+As you can guess, there is a huge fight for these positions.
 How to get closer to the top lines of the results with your own blog?
 Optimizing your post for SEO.

 WordPress Post Optimization - Introductory Tips